marl0ny/QM-Simulator-2D/README.md

 Instead of using the method mentioned above, the [Crank-Nicolson](https://en.wikipedia.org/wiki/Crank%E2%80%93Nicolson_method) method can be used instead, where [Jacobi iteration](https://en.wikipedia.org/wiki/Jacobi_method) is used to solve the implicit equations.
 This method is used in this [research article](https://arxiv.org/pdf/1409.8340), but for the Landau-Ginzburg instead of Schrödinger equation.

-Another method called [Split-Operator](https://www.algorithm-archive.org/contents/split-operator_method/split-operator_method.html) or Split-Step is currently in the works.
+Another method called [Split-Operator](https://www.algorithm-archive.org/contents/split-operator_method/split-operator_method.html) or Split-Step is also available.

 Also provided is a (work in progress) [simulation of a 2D relativistic quantum particle](https://marl0ny.github.io/QM-Simulator-2D/rel-qm.html) using the Dirac equation.
 This uses a numerical method that involves updating the two two-component spinors at staggered time and spatial steps, which is found in an [article](https://arxiv.org/abs/1306.5895) by R. Hammer and W. Pötz.